amtoaer

 Data Migration#

-According to the Artitalk official documentation:
+According to the official documentation of Artitalk:

 Due to the limitations of LeanCloud functionality, if you want to use Valine and Artitalk at the same time, please add a class named Comment to the class attribute.
-It is not recommended to create a class named shuoshuo in the Valine application that stores Valine, as it may cause magical bugs.
+It is not recommended to create a class named shuoshuo in the application that stores Valine, as it may cause magical bugs.

 Therefore, we need to migrate Valine's data to Artitalk (if the same application is already used, this step can be skipped):